 It’s been a little tough getting used to being back home and in my kitchen, I must say.
 After going out to eat for nearly every meal last week, I’ve been semi-spoiled by the convenience of it all.
 Slowly, but surely, I’ve been getting back into the mix of things; yesterday I grabbed some gorgeous produce from the local farmers market and I can’t wait to use it.

-This is a super basic, but very delicious, sushi roll recipe.
+This Brown Rice Veggie Roll is a super basic, but very delicious, recipe.
 I have substituted the typical white rice with brown for a slightly healthier version, and used some fresh veggies as filling.
-Recipes like this one are super customizable, so feel free to switch out ingredients to what you have on hand, although my version is very good.
+Recipes like this one are super customizable, so feel free to switch out ingredients to what you have on hand, although my version is very good. 😉

 - 1 Cup Steamed Brown Rice, Cooled to around room temperature